-Richard Ingalls was a journeyman electrician for forty years.
+The founder's grandfather was a journeyman electrician for fifty years.
 He started his career before GFCIs were code, before AFCIs existed, before half the panel manufacturers he came up with had gone out of business.

 He worked through three building booms and two recessions.
 He wired the first restaurants in his town.
 He pulled service into farmhouses that didn't have it yet.
 He rewired offices that had outgrown their panels twice.
 He showed up the morning a substation went down and stayed for the three days it took to bring the block back online.